 One of the key enablers of the financial industry’s success will be to address the liquidity challenges banks face.
 The more efficiently banks can generate and manage liquidity, the more opportunities they have to finance the economy.
 And a thriving, effective economy fosters economic growth.

-Listen to David Rich, Executive Vice President for Real-time Services at Mastercard, in conversation with journalist Libby Potter, as they discuss the challenges associated with just-in-time liquidity management — and a new solution.
+Listen to David Rich, executive vice president for New Payment Platforms Services at Mastercard, in conversation with journalist Libby Potter, as they discuss the challenges associated with just-in-time liquidity management — and a new solution.

 Effectively managing just-in-time liquidity is not as simple as stock-piling the reserves: If assets are held in liquid form, they’re not available for use in other activities; and holding too much liquidity results in significant processing and other costs.